Shoaeeb20/TradingWebsite/FEATURES.md

 ---

-**Total Features: 200+**
+**Total Features: 250+**

-This is a comprehensive, production-ready application with enterprise-level features, ready to deploy and scale!
+This is a comprehensive, production-ready application with enterprise-level features, including advanced F&O trading, community features, monetization systems, and premium educational content - ready to deploy and scale!